 St. Vrain Community Montessori School is a public school of choice in the St. Vrain Valley School District.
 SVCMS is the only tuition-free Montessori school offering an elementary program in our district.

-SVCMS is a charter school, which means we operate under a contract with our school district.
-We have operational autonomy from our district, which means we are governed by our Mission, Vision and Charter in areas of staffing, operation and educational programming.
+SVCMS is a charter school, which means we operate under a contract with the St. Vrain Valley School District (SVVSD).
+We have operational autonomy from SVVSD, which means we are governed by our Mission, Vision, and Charter in areas of staffing, operation, and educational programming.

 As a charter school, SVCMS operates within the limited resources of public school funding.
-This funding is going down, not up, and is expected to continue to do so next year.
-Therefore, we must raise supplemental funds from grants, fundraisers and our family community to sustain our operation.
+School funding for K-12 education in Colorado is inadequate.
+Therefore, we must continue to raise supplemental funds from grants, fundraisers and our family community to sustain our operation.

-When we say Authentic, we think about the things that most Montessorians value highly:
+When we say Authentic, we mean the things that most Montessorians value highly:

-Our classrooms offer a 3 Year mixed-age grouping according to Montessori’s Planes of Development.
-This means we have 3-6 in Primary; 6-9 in Lower Elementary; and we have just opened our first Upper Elementary to meet the needs of our community, which now has 4th years.
-This classroom will serve 9-12 year olds as our students age.
+Our classrooms offer a 3 Year mixed-age grouping according to Dr. Montessori’s Planes of Development.
+This means we have ages 3-6 in Primary; 6-9 in Lower Elementary; 9-12 in Upper Elementary; 12-15 in Middle School.

 A full compliment of Montessori Materials is offered in each of our classrooms.
 During our first three years of operation, the Colorado Department of Education funded us with over 3/4 of a million dollars in start-up funds, which was used primarily to outfit our classrooms with beautiful Montessori materials of the highest quality and made to the original specifications of Dr. Montessori’s blueprints.

 SVCMS protects the uninterrupted 3 Hour Work-Cycle every day.
-Our mornings and two afternoons in the Elementary are kept free for this important work of the students.
+All mornings and two afternoons in the Elementary are kept free for this important work of the students.